Quilt National: Purpose

 The Quilt National was founded with the purpose of displaying quilts as pieces of contemporary art, which differs significantly in the aesthetic and function of traditional quilts.
 Traditional quilts are meant to be bed coverings, whereas Art Quilters consider their work pieces of fine art, meant for display, rather than use.
 The Quilt National website explains, "Quilt National was intended to demonstrate the transformations taking place in the world of quilting.
 Its purpose was then, and still is, to carry the definition of quilting far beyond its traditional parameters and to promote quiltmaking as what it always has been — an art form."

 At the time of the first Quilt National, there was no organized body for the collection and display of art quilts, and many traditional quilting venues refused to display them.
 The 1979 Quilt National, and its accompanying catalog, are often credited with helping to establish quilting as a legitimate art form.

 Notable quilts and quilters

 More than 700 quilt artists have displayed quilts at the Quilt National.
 Notable pieces from the 1979 exhibition include Equis Robis I and Equis Robis II by Sharon Robinson, which are custom-shaped coverings for a horse, Earth, water, air and fire by Radka Donnell and Dawn Nebula by Michael James.

 Jan Myers-Newbury has displayed 17 quilts in 15 different Quilt National Exhibitions, and Linda Levin has had 15 quilts in 15 different years.
+The British quilt artist Pauline Burbidge displayed 7 quilts between 1983 and 1993, winning two Awards of Excellence.

 Miriam Nathan-Roberts won best in show twice at Quilt National in 1982 and 1989.
 Her work Lattice Interweave (1983) won Viewer’s Choice Award in 1985 and her piece Spin Cycle was selected Best of Show in 1999.
 Her work Changing Planes was chosen as one of The Twentieth Century’s 100 Best American Quilts.